RaphaelHerd/WordClock/README.md

 This repository contains all data that are relevant for my current project.

-If i'm violating any kind of licences, please let me know.
+If I'm violating any kind of licences, please let me know.